wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V4.0 : 22-Apr-2023 by wavemotion-dave
+  * Small optmizations across the board - utilizing every bit of the NDS instruction cache to squeeze out another frame or two of performance.

 V3.9 : 05-Mar-2023 by wavemotion-dave
   * Improved ECS keyboard handling so we can handle 'transposed' scanning of columns/rows (allows demos like Adventure to run).
   * Improved banking / page-flipping for faster page switches and more robust.
 There should be no more small audio 'gaps' when page-flipping music.